isaacs/path-scurry/README.md

 in the graph for the lifetime of the walker, so repeated calls with a single PathScurry object will be extremely fast.
-However, adding items to a cold cache means "doing more", so in those cases.
+However, adding items to a cold cache means "doing more", so in those cases, we pay a price.
 Nothing is free, but every effort has been made to reduce costs wherever possible.

 Also, note that a "cache as long as possible" approach means that changes to the filesystem may not be reflected in the results of